 You might need to tattoo that on your forehead.

 The reality is that you will slash scenes and characters, and these choices might offend readers as well as the author.
 But you must leave your artistic mark.
 Screenwriting guru Michael Hauge once told me there’s no point in writing an adaptation if your version identically mirrors the book.

 Tell the story, but enhance it for the format of film.

-People often claim that authors have full control of their novel, but that’s not entirely true.
+People often claim that authors have full control of their novels, but that’s not entirely true.
 They cannot control the audience’s imagination.
 Screenwriters bring that imagination to life.
 Even then, directors, actors, cinematographers, and costume designers also give input.

-But if the author’s original work shines, by all means honor what you can.
+But if the author’s original work shines, by all means, honor what you can.
 That’s the whole point.